-Our Energy Future is temporarily closed.
+To ensure a safe environment for all visitors, the Our Energy Future exhibit is limited to one group at a time.
 For more information, visit our Reopening Procedures page.

 Our Energy Future is full of tips about reducing energy use at home and hands-on activities.
 Learn about alternative energy sources, the rooftop solar array that powers part of the Museum and more.
 Bring the entire family to experience this fun and engaging exhibit.

 With the touch of a finger, explore ways to conserve energy and save money at home using a computer interactive.
 Learn how your home energy use compares to your neighbors’, check out what area residents are doing to save energy and make a commitment to lower your energy use.

 This giant chart reveals the top eight uses of energy in a typical home in North Central Florida.
 Rate yourself using the abacus and discover where you can reduce your energy consumption.

 You can save energy and money by using efficient lighting.
 Discover the best and most energy efficient ways to light your home through this interactive component.

 Did you know if you plug appliances into a power strip and turn it off when not in use, you can save 5-10 percent on your electric bill?
 Find out what other steps you can take to conserve energy.